nuclio/nuclio-jupyter/README.md

 (the body and other attributes delivered by the client or trigger).

-We start with, import `nucilo` package, this initialize the `%nuclio` magic commands and `context` object this section should not be copied to the function so we mark this cell with `# nuclio: ignore`.
+We start with, import `nucilo` package, this initialize the `%nuclio` magic commands and `context` object this section should not be copied to the function so we mark this cell with `# nuclio: ignore` (or we can use `# nuclio: start-code` or `# nuclio: end-code` to mark the code section in the notebook).

 ```python